 Albert Einstein College of Medicine, NYC

 In a career spanning more than four decades, Dr. Raine made many significant contributions towards the understanding of the insidious autoimmune disease, multiple sclerosis (MS).
-At a time when investigations into immunologic interactions within the nervous system lacked a dedicated journal and met with some difficulty when submitted to the immunologic literature, Dr. Raine launched the Journal of Neuroimmunology in 1980 (serving as Editor-in-Chief until 2010), and founded the International Society of Neuroimmunology in 1987 (serving as President from 1987-2001).
+At a time when investigations into immunologic interactions within the central nervous system (CNS) lacked a dedicated journal and met with some difficulty when submitted to the general immunologic literature, Dr. Raine launched the Journal of Neuroimmunology in 1980 (serving as Editor-in-Chief until 2010) and founded the International Society of Neuroimmunology in 1987 (serving as President from 1987-2001).

-He is the author of almost 500 peer-reviewed papers, articles, book chapters and several books.
+His bibliography shows almost 500 peer-reviewed papers, articles, book chapters and several books.
 A major textbook on MS published in 2008 in collaboration with Drs.
-Henry McFarland (NIH) and Reinhard Hohlfeld (Munich) is still a leading reference in the field.
+Henry McFarland (NIH) and Reinhard Hohlfeld (Munich) remains a leading reference in the field.

 His many honors include an Award for Meritorious Contributions to Neuropathology from the American Association of Neuropathologists, a Lifetime Achievement Award from the Consortium of Multiple Sclerosis Centers, a Research Career Development Award from the NIH, a Javits Award from the NIH, the Dystel Prize for MS Research from the National MS Society and the American Academy of Neurology, and a gold medal for medical writing from the New York State Society of Medicine.

-Dr. Raine received a PhD (Medicine) in 1967, a DSc (Medicine) in 1975, both from Newcastle University, England, and was made a fellow of the Royal College of Pathology in 1988.
+Dr. Raine received a PhD (Medicine) in 1967 and a DSc (Medicine) in 1975, both from Newcastle University, England, and was elected Fellow of the Royal College of Pathology in 1988.
 He received a Doctoris Honoris Causa from Lodz, Poland in 2000.
-His research laboratory at Einstein was an international center for training in MS and contributed to the careers of more than 60 investigators, many of whom are now leaders in the field.
+His laboratory at Einstein was an international center for clinical and research training in MS and contributed significantly to the careers of more than 60 investigators, many of whom are now leaders in the field.
 He retired in 2012 but maintains an office at Einstein where he continues his writing.

 You may be interested